• Skip to primary navigation

 Chewy twirly Abruzzese chitarra pasta is like spaghetti but better!
 Simple in its design this beautifully square-shaped pasta is no regular spaghetti!
 Spaghetti alla Chitarra gets its flavor from eggs and its sturdiness from semolina flour giving it an unrivaled ability to hold on to sauces (even heartier meat sauces) because of the special way it's cut.

-This handmade pasta has been a staple in my Italian family (Luca's side) for generations and it's so much better than regular spaghetti!
+This handmade pasta has been a staple in my Italian family (Luca's side) for generations and it's so much better than regular spaghetti

 Ingredients

-• 11 ounces twice-milled semolina flour (Italian Semola Rimacinata) (300g) (sub 00 flour or regular semolina)
+• 300g twice-milled semolina flour (Italian Semola Rimacinata) (11 ounces) (sub 00 flour)

 • 3 large eggs (pasta gialla eggs or other richly-colored eggs preferred) (150g)